Maniabhishek/SystemDesign/1.Basics/c.availability.md

 ### Redundancy
 > - The process of replicating the part of system in an effort to make it more reliable

+### SLA
+> - Service level agreement, SLA's are basically the collection of gurantees given to customer by service providers
+> - SLA's typically makes guarantees on systems availability amongst other things.
+SLA's are made of muultiple SLO's

+### SLO's
+> - service level objective, is a guarantee given to a customer by service provider.
+SLO's typically guarantees on systems availability, amongst the other things.
+SLO's constitutes an SLA's